Blog

 With MailerSend's inbound routing feature, there are tons of possibilities.
 Using webhooks and your imagination, the sky's the limit.

-• Manage support emails from your application
+• You can: Manage support emails from your application

 • Build a forum using email threads